Emergence of multiple zero modes bound to vortices in extended topological Josephson junctions: The Fu-Kane effective theory and its range of validity

 Since $(U_C\mathcal{K})^2 = (\tilde{U}_T\mathcal{K})^2 = 1$, where $\mathcal{K}$ denotes complex conjugation, the effective one-dimensional system belongs to the symmetry class BDI in the tenfold classification\cite{tenfoldclassification} and is characterized by a $\mathbb{Z}$-valued topological invariant.
 If $\tilde{U}_T$ does not hold due to a broken mirror symmetry (e.g. $\mu_S(x>0)\neq\mu_S(x<0)$) or $M_y\neq 0$, the system instead falls into the symmetry class $D$ and only a $\mathbb{Z}_2$ invariant remains.
 In Ref.~\onlinecite{pientka_topological_2017} the situation is very similar, though the dispersion there is quadratic with Rashba spin-orbit coupling.

 We plot in Fig.~\ref{fig:Dirac-cones} the dispersion for the low-energy solutions of \eqref{eq:fukanehamiltonianwithk}, i.e. the energies $|E(k)|<\Delta_0$ at which an eigenmode can be found, for experimentally relevant values of the system parameters.
 In panel (a) for $\mu_N=0$ and a phase difference of $\varphi=\pi$, two linearly dispersing modes crossing at $E(k=0)=0$ are visible.
 These correspond to the familiar one-dimensional counter-propagating Majorana states.
 The slope is equal to the effective velocity $dE/dk|_{k=0}=v(\varphi=\pi) = v$.
-Away from $\varphi=\pi$, a gap opens, which is what leads to the Majorana zero modes being bound to the Josephson vortices.
+Away from $\varphi=\pi$, a gap opens, which allows Majorana zero modes to be bound to the Josephson vortices.

 As $\mu_N$ is increased in panel (b), the slope $v$ diminishes and we approach the point $\mu_{N,1}^{(0)}$ at which the effective velocity first vanishes.
 There, the non-linear nature of the dispersion near $k=0$ becomes apparent, corresponding to the higher-order corrections derived in Appendix \ref{app:higherordercorrections}.
 Increasing $\mu_N$ beyond $\mu_{N,1}^{(0)}$ in (c), two additional low-energy Dirac cones appear at finite momenta $k=\pm K$.
 These are gapless only at $\varphi=\pi$ as well.
 For growing $\mu_N$, more such Dirac cones periodically appear (see Fig.~\ref{fig:Dirac-cone-branches}), where the branching points $\mu_{N,j}^{(0)}$ all correspond to instances of vanishing effective velocity.
 In other words, after the $j$-th instance of the effective velocity at $k=0$ vanishing $\mu_{N,j}^{(0)}<\mu_N<\mu_{N,j+1}^{(0)}$, there are $2j+1$ Dirac cones at zero energy present.
 Note that the full spectrum of eigenstates was already obtained in a very similar analysis carried out for a graphene-based Josephson junction in Ref.~\onlinecite{titov_josephson_2006}, though the emergence of the extra Dirac cones was not noticed there.
 We also point out that the presence of only odd numbers of Dirac cones resembles the behavior of the $\mathbb{Z}$ topological invariant introduced in Ref.~\onlinecite{Tewari_PRL2012} for a one-dimensional BDI system under the constraint of a fixed $\mathbb{Z}_2$ invariant.